Michigan Porch

 The rules, one at a time

-Each note takes one rule — what it says, where it applies, and the office that owns it.
+Each note explains one rule, where it applies, and which office controls it.

 Saugatuck capped its short-term rentals at one in five homes